-Candidates must be supervised during the five minute preparation period.
-The preparation period should take place in the exam room and can either be supervised by the teacher-examiner or by an invigilator.
+Candidates must be supervised during the 15 minute preparation period, whether the preparation period takes place in the exam room or in a separate room.

 Dictionaries

 Access to a dictionary is not permitted either during the supervised preparation period or during the test.